cylc/cylc-doc/src/user-guide/running-suites.rst

 Limitations Of Suite Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dummy mode ignores batch scheduler settings because Cylc does not know which job resource directives (requested memory, number of compute nodes, etc.) would need to be changed for the dummy jobs.
-If you need to dummy-run jobs on a batch scheduler manually comment out ``script`` items and modify directives in your live suite, or else use a custom live mode test suite.
+Dummy mode ignores :term:`job runner` settings because Cylc does not know which job resource directives (requested memory, number of compute nodes, etc.) would need to be changed for the dummy jobs.
+If you need to dummy-run jobs on a job runner manually comment out ``script`` items and modify directives in your live suite, or else use a custom live mode test suite.

 .. note::